nalmelune/money-transfer-app/README.md

 # money-transfer

+About the project
+---

+This is money transfer demo project, with deadlock prevention on database level.
+This is the project that shows how I work with new techlogies with a tight deadline.
+Basically, this is how "rushed in production" code looks like.

-How to start the money-transfer application
+How to start the application
 ---

 1. Run `mvn clean install` to build your application